Three Easy Ways to Calculate Gift Basket Pricing

 - There’s a beautiful bow at the top to perfect the appearance.
 Include it in the price!

 The way to make sure you account for all costs is to write everything down on paper just as you would write a grocery list.
-That way you know what’s included in the gift basket and can calculate the best cost for it.
+That way you know what’s in the gift basket and can calculate the best cost for it.

 Pricing for profit